 Additionally, all participating products were tested for their ability to detect Windows malware.
 This ensures that Mac users do not inadvertently pass on malicious Windows files to family, friends or colleagues.
 Results of the Windows-malware detection test can also be found in the report.

 As well as the test results, the report includes general security advice to Mac users on how to keep their systems safe.
 There is also an in-depth review of each product, describing its installation and daily use, and how it alerts the user when malware is found.
 Readers are thus given a picture of how easy the products are to use.

-Andreas Clementi, CEO and founder of AV-Comparatives, said “Once again, our research has shown that macOS is still vulnerable to malware.
-This test shows users how to keep their Macs secure”.
+Andreas Clementi, CEO and founder of AV-Comparatives, said “The continued existence of Mac threats in the field shows that security for macOS is still an issue.
+Using our test results and product reviews, users can find a suitable product to keep their Macs secure”.

 Like all AV-Comparatives’ public reports, the report of the 2022 Mac Antivirus Test can be downloaded free of charge from the institute’s website, www.av-comparatives.org.
 AV-Comparatives is an independent testing lab based in Innsbruck, Austria, and has been publicly testing computer security software since 2004.
 It is ISO 9001:2015 certified for the scope “Independent Tests of Anti-Virus Software”.
 It also holds the EICAR certification as a “Trusted IT-Security Testing Lab”.